MartinMouritzen/multispace/README.md

 # A 2D multiplayer top down Space Game, based on Node / Javascript / Canvas

-Still in early developments, but should serve as a decent foundation for someone starting.
+Still in early development, but should serve as a decent foundation for someone starting.

 ## How to run
 ```